-At one time or another, it’s something we’ve all asked ourselves as dog owners – “can my dog eat that?”.
+At one time or another, it’s something we’ve all asked ourselves as dog owners – “is that item of food safe for my dog?”.

-It goes without saying that it is vitally important to know the foods your dog can and can’t eat.
-With this in mind, we’ve created this definitive guide for the foods which are safe for your dog.
+It goes without saying that it is vitally important to know the foods your dog can’t eat.
+With this in mind, we’ve created this definitive guide for the foods which are safe for your dog – and those which should be avoided.

-You can either look for your food item in our searchable database below, or you can scroll through the article to find out which foods are harmful to your dog.
+You can either look for your food item in our searchable database below, or you can scroll through the article to review the list of foods dogs can’t eat.

 This article is regularly updated, so bookmark it for future reference!

-Our infographic below is a great way to share information about some of the foods which are – and aren’t – safe for our pups!
+Our infographic below is a great way to share information about some of the foods which are safe for your pup!

 What dogs can eat v.
 What dogs should eat